Making it easier for people to walk and cycle

 Ralph Hughes, GIS Manager, Sustrans

-Sustrans replaced its legacy systems with Esri’s ArcGIS platform and set about making geospatial data and GIS capabilities available to all employees throughout the organisation.
+Sustrans replaced its legacy systems with Esri’s ArcGIS and set about making geospatial data and GIS capabilities available to all employees throughout the organisation.
 “It wasn’t until we began the transition to ArcGIS that I began to understand just how transformational the solution would be,” says Ralph Hughes, GIS Manager at Sustrans.
 “I realised that we would no longer be an organisation with a GIS team; we would be an organisation using GIS.”

 - View, share and maintain the National Cycle Network dataset in ArcGIS Online

 - Develop new cycling and walking routes using ArcGIS Online tools and ArcGIS Pro

 - Plan and implement new projects, such as making existing paths on the National Cycle Network more accessible for everyone including people using wheelchairs and adapted cycles, with web apps developed with ArcGIS Web AppBuilder

 - Collect information in the field about the condition of trees on Sustrans’ property using Collector for ArcGIS